Escalante.town

 What this page is for

-Major dirt-road corridor southeast of Escalante used for Devil's Garden, Dry Fork, Peek-a-Boo/Spooky access, Coyote Gulch approaches, and deeper Monument travel.
+Major backway corridor southeast of Escalante — chip-sealed for its first ten miles since 2026, dirt beyond — used for Devil's Garden, Dry Fork, Peek-a-Boo/Spooky access, Coyote Gulch approaches, and deeper Monument travel.

 • Hole-in-the-Rock Road is a route decision, not just a line on an itinerary.

-• Many visitor plans depend on road surface, washboarding, mud, flash-flood context, daylight, and distance from town.
+• The first ten miles are chip-sealed (2026); beyond that, plans still depend on road surface, washboarding, mud, flash-flood context, daylight, and distance from town.

 • Escalante.town does not report current passability or vehicle suitability; official sources should be checked directly.